Tessa’s Recipe Rundown

 Can I Substitute the Molasses?

-- Molasses is a critical component of this gingerbread cookie recipe, so unfortunately, substituting it with something different will alter the final taste, texture, and color of these cookies.
+- Molasses is a critical component of this gingerbread recipe.
+Substituting it will alter the taste, texture, and color of the cookies.

 - If you live in the U.K., you can use treacle in place of the molasses.
 It’s basically the British equivalent.

-- If you can’t find molasses or treacle, use maple syrup, dark corn syrup, or honey in its place.
-You may want to increase the spices in the recipe if you’re using a substitute to make up for that lost molasses flavor.
+- If you can’t find molasses or treacle, use maple syrup, dark corn syrup, or honey in its place, and increase the spices to make up for that lost molasses flavor.
+Note the texture and color will be different.

-How to Roll Out and Shape Cookie Dough
+How to Roll Out and Shape Gingerbread Dough

-Be sure to keep the dough moving in quarter turns and push the rolling pin from the center out so you roll it into an even thickness.
+- Rotate the dough in quarter turns and roll from the center outward for an even thickness.

 How to Decorate Gingerbread Cookies